 - Tell me something interesting that’s not on your application.

 In general, it is better not to ask questions, whose answers are publicly available, or questions whose answers may highlight your possible doubts about the program.

-Review program website and other publicly available information.
-Prepare the right list of questions to ask for each program separately.
+Review program website and all other publicly available information.
+Try to prepare some unique interesting questions to ask for each program separately.